piman51277/piman51277/README.md

 ### Hello, I'm piman

-- 🔭 I’m currently working on piBot, piPrices, and everyday.tf
+- 🔭 I’m currently working on a few websites and piBot
 - 📫 How to reach me: piman.dev@gmail.com

 ### Stats